-On 11th June 2021 the Directorate-General for Health (DGS) and the National Institute of Health Doutor Ricardo Jorge (INSA) release report No.11 on monitoring the red lines for COVID-19.
-The report includes the various indicators described in the Red Lines document, namely the 14-day incidence and the transmissibility index (Rt), national and by health region.
-From this report, the following points are highlighted:
+The Directorate-General for Health (DGS) and the National Institute of Health Doutor Ricardo Jorge (INSA) release report No. 28 dated 21st September 2022 on monitoring the epidemiological situation of COVID-19.
+The document includes several indicators, namely the seven-day incidence and the transmissibility index (R(t)), nationally and by health region, among others.

-- The number of cumulative new SARS-Cov-2 / COVID-19 infections per 100 000 inhabitants over the last 14 days was 83, reflecting an increasing trend at national level.
+- The cumulative number of new SARS-CoV-2 infection / COVID-19 cases per 100 000 inhabitants over the last 7 days was 178 cases, suggesting a possible reversal to an increasing national trend.

-- The daily number of COVID-19 patients in intensive care units in mainland Portugal showed an increasing trend, corresponding to 29% of its defined critical value of 245 occupied beds.
+- The number of COVID-19 cases admitted to Intensive Care Units (ICU) in mainland Portugal showed a stable trend, corresponding to 10.6% (equal to the previous analysis period) of the defined critical value of 255 occupied beds.